JulianKemmerer/PipelineC/docs/pypeline_guide.md

 ports exactly, without a module prefix or silent normalization, so they must already be legal, globally unique VHDL identifiers.
 Imported `Wire[T]` names are module-prefixed;
 import aliases do not change that prefix.
-Enum member names are also emitted verbatim and therefore must not be VHDL reserved words.
+Enum member names are also emitted verbatim and therefore must not be VHDL reserved words ([#358](https://github.com/JulianKemmerer/PipelineC/issues/358)).
 Struct field names are normalized.

 These source rules are the stable contract.
 Generated entity/type names and timing suffixes are implementation artifacts; use the lookup files described under